OR WAIT null SECS

 © 2026 MJH Life Sciences™ , Pharmaceutical Technology - Pharma News and Development Insights.
 All rights reserved.

-The author discusses analytical techniques associated with cleaning and disinfection; cleanroom operation; packaging component preparation; water-for-injection production; sterile product preparation; and aseptic filling, stoppering, and sealing.
+The author discusses analytical techniques for cleaning and disinfection, clean room operation, packaging component preparation, water-for-injection production, sterile product preparation, and aseptic filling, stoppering, and sealing.

-Are analytical techniques successfully applied to the monitoring and control of aseptic processing and are the results generated effectively used individually or collectively employing a manufacturing management or enterprise system?
-The short answer, sadly, is no. Major obstacles are not all measurements are made remotely with continuous, automated data collection, with many still made periodically and not continuously with handheld instruments or read from instrument panels because sensors suitable for continuous monitor are often not commercially available.
-As processing equipment is purchased from different vendors, this results in piecemeal application and a lack of interconnectivity and compatible software between instruments, which is necessary for the successful introduction of a manufacturing management system.
+Are analytical techniques successfully applied to the monitoring and control of aseptic processing, and are the results generated effectively used individually or collectively for employing a manufacturing management or enterprise system?
+The short answer, sadly, is no. One major obstacle is that not all measurements are made remotely with continuous, automated data collection, with many still made periodically and not continuously with handheld instruments or read from instrument panels because sensors suitable for continuous monitoring are often not commercially available.
+Because processing equipment is purchased from different vendors, this results in piecemeal application and a lack of interconnectivity and compatible software between instruments, which is necessary for the successful introduction of a manufacturing management system.

-This discussion is divided into analytical techniques associated with cleaning and disinfection; cleanroom operation; packaging component preparation; water for injection production; sterile product preparation; and aseptic filling, stoppering, and sealing.
+This discussion is divided into analytical techniques for cleaning and disinfection, clean room operation, packaging component preparation, water-for-injection production, sterile product preparation, and aseptic filling, stoppering, and sealing.
 The author also looks at inspection and how the data collected are leveraged to control, mitigate risk, and optimize aseptic processing.

-Analytical methods may be classified as chemical, physio-mechanical, or microbiological methods.
-The options are that samples may be collected and conveyed to a laboratory for testing with a delay to obtaining the results or sensors may sample and generated results in the aseptic processing area.
-Real-time monitoring may be considered within the concept of process analytical technology (PAT), measuring critical process parameters beyond the traditional finished product testing by making in-line, data-driven decisions to adjust filling parameters or halting operations, significantly enhancing control, reducing rejection, and complying with good manufacturing practices (GMP).
+Analytical methods may be classified as chemical, physio-mechanical, or microbiological.
+Samples may be collected and conveyed to a laboratory for testing with a delay to obtaining the results, or sensors may sample and generate results in the aseptic processing area.
+Real-time monitoring may be considered using process analytical technology (PAT), measuring critical process parameters beyond the traditional finished product testing by making in-line, data-driven decisions to adjust filling parameters or halting operations, significantly enhancing control, reducing rejection, and complying with good manufacturing practices (GMP).

 The following is a list of processing steps and opportunities for in-process monitoring:

-United States Pharmacopeia (USP) chapter <1058> Analytical Instrument Qualification classifies instruments as belonging to groups A, B, and C.1 Group A includes the least complex, standard laboratory instruments that are used without measuring a parameter or needing calibration like a magnetic stirrer.
-Group B includes instruments that may provide a measurement such a pH meter, an oven, or process tank mixer that may require only routine calibration, maintenance or a performance check.
-Group C includes analytical instruments with significant degree of computerization and complexity such as a Raman spectrometer, which will require full validation of both software and hardware.
-See Table I for a summary of representative analytical methods with their requirements, criticality, frequency of measurement and their USP <1058> validation classification when used in cleanroom operations.
+United States Pharmacopeia (USP) chapter <1058>, Analytical Instrument Qualification, classifies instruments as belonging to groups A, B, and C.1 Group A includes the least complex, standard laboratory instruments that are used without measuring a parameter or needing calibration, such as a magnetic stirrer.
+Group B includes instruments that may provide a measurement, such as a pH meter, an oven, or a process tank mixer that may require only routine calibration, maintenance, or performance checks.
+Group C includes analytical instruments with a significant degree of computerization and complexity, such as a Raman spectrometer, which will require full validation of both software and hardware.
+See Table 1 for a summary of representative analytical methods with their requirements, criticality, frequency of measurement, and their USP <1058> validation classification when used in clean room operations.

-Periodic monitoring confirms the compliance of the operating parameter to the engineering and design specifications of an aseptic processing area, but unlike continuous monitoring, it will not detect anomalies in real time (Table I).
-Aso, periodic monitoring does not provide an opportunity to optimize cleanroom operation based on experience such as lower air velocity overnight, on long weekends, or during plant shutdowns for maintenance to achieve significant reduction in energy consumption and reducing airborne contamination during routine operations.
+Periodic monitoring confirms the compliance of the operating parameter to the engineering and design specifications of an aseptic processing area, but unlike continuous monitoring, it will not detect anomalies in real time (Table 1).
+Periodic monitoring also does not enable optimization of clean room operations based on real-time data.
+For example, reducing air velocity overnight, during long weekends, or during plant maintenance shutdowns could significantly decrease both energy consumption and airborne contamination during routine operations—but this requires the continuous feedback that periodic monitoring cannot provide.

 ATP Measurement